-Upon being informed of a detainee who may potentially be at higher risk for serious illness from exposure to COVID-19, ERO will review the case to determine whether continued detention is appropriate.
-ICE will make such custody determinations on a case-by-case basis, pursuant to the applicable legal standards, with due consideration of the public health considerations implicated.
+Upon being informed of a detainee who may potentially be at higher risk for serious illness from exposure to COVID-19, ERO will review the case to determine whether continued detention is appropriate.12 ICE will make such custody determinations on a case-by-case basis, pursuant to the applicable legal standards, with due consideration of the public health considerations implicated.

-- Considerable effort should be made to quarantine all new entrants for fourteen days before they enter the general population. - ➤ To do this, facilities should consider cohorting daily intakes; two days of new intakes, or multiple days of new intakes, in designated areas prior to placement into the general population.
+- Considerable effort should be made to quarantine all new admissions and test all new intakes upon arrival. - To do this, facilities should consider cohorting daily admissions; two days of new admissions, or multiple days of new admissions, in designated areas prior to placement into the general population.
 Given significant variations among facilities, cohorting options and capabilities will differ across ICE's detention network.
-ICE encourages all facilities to adopt the most effective cohorting methods practicable based on the individual facility characteristics, taking into account the number of new intakes anticipated per day. - ➤ For suspected or confirmed COVID-19 cases: - Isolate the individual immediately in a separate environment from other individuals.
-Facilities should make every possible effort to isolate persons individually.
-Each isolated individual should be assigned his or her own housing space and bathroom where possible.
-Isolating ill detainees as a group should only be practiced if there are no other available options.
+ICE encourages all facilities to adopt the most effective cohorting methods practicable based on the individual facility characteristics, taking into account the number of new admissions anticipated per day. - ➤ Based on the results of testing and clinical evaluation, detainees at intake should be separated into multiple groups: Detains who tested negative and have no symptoms, detainees who test positive but have no symptoms, and detainees who either test positive for COVID-19 and have symptoms or are diagnosed with COVID-19 based on symptoms. - ➤ All new arrivals require COVID-19 testing within 12 hours of arrival.
+Collection timeframe may extend to 24 hours if facility collection logistics require additional time.

-&lt;sup>12 Attachment L, Assistant Director Peter Berg, Enforcement and Removal Operations, Updated Guidance: COVID-19 Detained Docket Review (Apr.
+12 Attachment L, Assistant Director Peter Berg, Enforcement and Removal Operations, Updated Guidance: COVID-19 Detained Docket Review (Apr.
 4, 2020).